ChaeOkay/P3_Research_JQuery_AJAX/readme.md

 ##Getting Started
 -  Building from Rails-The-Sinatra-Way by Keith Tom, we are going to start from a Deaf Grandma application that has been formatted to use partials and a page resource.

+##Terminology

+-Unobstrusive JS: Instead of writing inline JS, the Rails convention is to separate concerns and separate JS out from HTML.

 ##Links
 -  On the Index view, added remote to link
 -  Created new.js.erb with javascript functions